Changes in Real Time: Online Scene Change Detection with Multi-View Fusion: Experiments

 \section{Experiments}

 \textbf{Datasets:} We evaluate our method on PASLCD~\cite{galappaththige2025multi} for SCD.
-PASLCD comprises 10 room-scale (i.e., a cantina) indoor and outdoor scenes captured under similar and varying lighting conditions (20 instances in total).
-It features both surface-level appearance and object-level geometric changes, along with numerous distractors such as shadows, reflections, and illumination shifts, making it highly challenging multi-view dataset for SCD.
+PASLCD comprises 10 room-scale (i.e., a cantina) indoor and outdoor scenes captured under similar and varying lighting conditions.
+It features both surface-level appearance and object-level geometric changes, along with numerous distractors such as shadows, reflections, and illumination shifts, making it a highly challenging multi-view dataset for SCD.
 Importantly, PASLCD captures scenes from unconstrained, independently traversed camera trajectories, closely reflecting real-world autonomous operation.
 For the scene representation update, we evaluate on PASLCD~\cite{galappaththige2025multi} and CL-Splats~\cite{ackermann2025clsplats}.
 CL-Splats consists of five small-scale (i.e., tabletop) scenes, each featuring a single object-level change.

 \textbf{Baselines and Metrics:} We conduct a comprehensive evaluation using the best-performing baselines~\cite{lin2025robust,cyws2d,kim2025towards,cho2025zero,lu20253dgs,galappaththige2025multi,park2021changesim,zhou2023pad,kruse2024splatpose,liu2024splatpose+}.
 For pairwise methods~\cite{lin2025robust,cyws2d,kim2025towards,cho2025zero,lu20253dgs} evaluated in the offline setting, we render identical viewpoints using vanilla 3DGS~\cite{kerbl20233d} for a fair comparison, although this substantially simplifies the task by removing viewpoint inconsistencies.
 For the online setting, we construct two additional baselines by integrating ChangeSim's~\cite{park2021changesim} frame matching with the best-performing pairwise methods~\cite{cyws2d,kim2025towards}.
 We provide ground-truth poses for ChangeSim's frame retrieval module to ensure a fair evaluation, as PASLCD lacks depths for ChangeSim's off-the-shelf RGB-D SLAM system.
 We use model checkpoints provided by the authors for the supervised methods~\cite{lin2025robust,cyws2d}.
-Following standard practice in SCD~\cite{galappaththige2025multi,lin2025robust,alcantarilla2018street,sakurada2020weakly}, we report mean intersection over union (mIoU) and F1 score.
+Following standard practice in SCD~\cite{galappaththige2025multi,lin2025robust,alcantarilla2018street,sakurada2020weakly}, we report mean intersection over union (mIoU) and F1 score computed for change pixels in the ground-truth mask.